 Service & maintenance

 The certified technicians at Ventura Boat Services are expertly trained to service and protect your boat.
 Annual service is key to keeping your boat ready to go when you are.
 We are lucky in Ventura County as we can boat virtually year round.
 In our area, winterization is not really necessary.
 But regular service remains important to keep your boat in its best working condition.
 It’s critical to keeping your boat’s exterior clean for several reasons, in addition to showcasing its beauty.
-Secondly, keeping your boat clean protects the structure of the boat by keeping the finish intact.
-Over time, the salt from the sea will begin to erode, causing abrasions and scratches that could be costly to remove.
-Lastly, a clean boat simply performs better.
-A dirty hull can increase fuel costs by as much as 30%.
-It is recommended that your boat should be inspected by a professional every 100 hours.
+It is recommended that your boat be inspected by a profession, such as Ventura Boat Services every 100 hours or engine time.
 Ventura Boat Services maintenance program includes:

 Our maintenance services include the following: